Incoming First Year Student Guide for Summer Courses

 |SAT Reasoning Test Writing Section AND English 3 Proficiency Exam||SAT score of 720 AND superior performance on ENG COMP Exam|

-If you have already completed the Writing I requirement, you may consider the Writing II courses listed below, offered summer 2018.
-For course information, visit the Schedule of Classes.
+If you have already completed the Writing I requirement, you may consider the Writing II courses listed on the Schedule of Classes, offered summer 2020.

-Quantitative Reasoning The Writing I requirement may be satisfied by one of the following prior to entering UCLA:
+The Quantitative Reasoning requirement may be satisfied by one of the following prior to entering UCLA: